heroku-reference-apps/heroku-applink-pattern-org-action-nodejs/README.md

-# Heroku Integration - Extending Apex, Flow and Agentforce - Node.js
+# Heroku AppLink - Extending Apex, Flow and Agentforce - Node.js

-> [!IMPORTANT]
-> For use with the Heroku AppLink pilot only

 This sample demonstrates importing a Heroku application into an org to enable Apex, Flow, and Agentforce to call out to Heroku.
 For Apex, both synchronous and asynchronous invocation are demonstrated, along with securely elevating Salesforce permissions for processing that requires additional object or field access.